Kmagameguy/portfolio/assets/documents/KevinAktugResume.md

           Supported and championed organizational change from Waterfall to Agile Development Methodology.
         </li>
         <li>
-          Support MacOS and Windows hardware/software for ~500 team members in an Enterprise environment, working with IT Security to ensure latest security updates and OS standards are maintained on JAMF Pro/Dell KACE/P9-managed endpoint devices.
+          Supported MacOS and Windows hardware/software for ~500 team members in an Enterprise environment, working with IT Security to ensure latest security updates and OS standards are maintained on JAMF Pro/Dell KACE/P9-managed endpoint devices.
         </li>
         <li>
           Created and championed a remote-work program which later allowed for rapid response to workforce management needs during early Covid spread.